Reaper-ai/game_project/README.md

 In a galaxy brimming with untold wonders and lurking perils, Axton, a skilled engineer and daring space explorer, sets forth on a quest to the enigmatic planet of Xylonia.
 A mission of discovery takes an unforeseen twist as his spacecraft collides with the chaotic remnants of a celestial event, scattering dreams and metal alike across the unknown landscape.
 Stranded and alone, Axton's resolve is tested as he embarks on a journey of reclamation and ingenuity.
 The path to salvation lies in gathering remnants of the past and piecing together the fragments of hope.
 From navigating perilous terrains to deciphering cryptic mechanisms, every step is a challenge, every success a triumph.

 The cosmos, however, has one final trial.
-A maze of magnetic asteroids threatens to seal his fate in an eternal dance of attrition.
+A maze of asteroids threatens to seal his fate in an eternal dance of attrition.
 Survival hinges on wit, reflexes, and the will to persevere.
 Will Axton find his way through the void, or will the echoes of the broken cosmos consume his journey?
 1. **Collect the Scattered Parts**: (Mini-Game 1: Platformer)
    - Axton must traverse the rugged terrain of the planet to gather the scattered parts of his ship.
 This is a platformer game where precision and timing are key.